Atrocity Exhibition (song): Influence

 The track, especially Stephen Morris's tribal drum pattern, seems influenced by krautrock band Can.
 According to Raggett, "Morris's drumming has more than a little off-kilter pound and swing to things, while instead of the dramatic foregrounding of those beats he so often does, Martin Hannett pushes them a bit back in the mix, strong but a bit subordinate".

 The Northern Irish alternative metal band Therapy? used many musical elements of the song on their cover of another Joy Division song, "Isolation".

 The single inspired the name of Danny Brown's 2016 album Atrocity Exhibition.
-Brown stated that the name was taken from both Ballard's collection and the single.
+Brown stated that the name was taken from both Ballard's collection and the song.